Stay-At-Home Activity: Improve Smartphone Photography

-Use The Rule of Thirds
+Use the Rule of Thirds

-Sometimes all you need for a great shot is to approach is from a different point of view.
+Sometimes all you need for a great shot is to approach it from a different point of view.
 Experiment with close-up shots by zooming in with your camera.
 If that’s not enough, just move your feet.
 Walk as close as you can to your subject, then try shooting from both high and low angles until you find the best shot.

 They call it the golden hour for a reason.
 Shoot late in the day or early in the morning for more flattering light.
 Identify your primary light source and position your subject so that the light hits them from the front, not behind.
 The rest of the day, look for areas of shade that reduce vertical light and allow a softer horizontal light to illuminate your subject.